 Many of the resorts on the Mamanuca Islands organise their own boat transfer to their island, for instance, from Wailoaloa Beach, Fantasy Island and Vuda Point.
 They provide a slightly cheaper option than ferries, which you can learn more about in our Mamanuca Islands Transport Guide.

 Mamanuca Islands via Helicopter or Seaplane

 Treat you and your family to a wonderful scenic experience while getting to your chosen family resort in the Mamanucas.
-Air operators like Pacific Island Air and Turtle Airways can transport you from either Port Denarau or Nadi International Airport straight to your resort within 10 minutes.
+Air operators can transport you from either Port Denarau or Nadi International Airport straight to your resort within 10 minutes.
 More information can be found in our Mamanuca Islands Transport Guide, while you can make the comparison of the two flight options to the Yasawas in our article, Helicopter Vs. Seaplane for Island Transfers in Fiji.

 Check out 5 Ways to Get to the Mamanuca Islands.